BarjatiaBytes/customer_trend_analysis/README.md

-# EDA on Retail CRM Data
+# EDA on CRM Data

 ## Executive Summary
 Using Python, SQL, and Power BI, I analyzed customer purchase and demographic data to uncover key patterns in shopping behavior across product categories and subscription types.
 The analysis revealed that loyal and express-shipping customers contribute the highest revenue share, while discount-driven purchases have an impact on overall margins.